A CONVERSATION WITH MENAKA GOPINATH ABOUT MOBILIZING A MOVEMENT OF MILLIONS

 Image credit: Menaka Gopinath

-Philipp: Good to see you again, Menaka!
-And thanks for taking time to reflect on the work we have done together to define PMI’s Purpose and bring it to life for everyone in the PMI ecosystem.
+Philipp: Good to see you, Menaka!
+And thanks for taking time to reflect on the work we have done together to define the PMI Purpose and bring it to life for everyone in the PMI ecosystem.
 Let’s start at the top.
-Please tell us what PMI’s Purpose is, and how we went about discovering and activating it?
+Please tell us what the PMI Purpose is, and how we went about discovering and activating it?

 Menaka: When I joined PMI in summer 2023, the organization was in the midst of rethinking its strategy.
 Our CEO, Pierre Le Manh, had been laying the groundwork, but when I arrived, I started with a simple question: Why do we exist?
 No one could give me a clear, unified answer.

-So, we dug into the origin story, why PMI was created in the first place.
+So, we dug into the origin story and explored why PMI was created in the first place.
 It started with project professionals seeking answers and finding each other.
 That spirit of community, of shared improvement and impact, became our guiding star.
 Eventually, we landed on a powerful Purpose:

 We maximize project success to elevate our world.